 The supervising attorney shall waive the right to the confidentiality of proceedings resulting from complaints to the Committee on Professional Conduct, for the limited purpose of permitting disclosure of such proceedings by said committee to this court in connection with the court's review of a filing under this rule.

-The attorney shall file his written consent immediately upon his consenting to supervise a law student or graduate.
-Following such initial written consent, in every instance in which an attorney consents to continue his supervision of the law students and graduates under this rule, the attorney shall annually refile his written consent with the clerk of the supreme court in the month of October.
-The attorney shall file a withdrawal of his written consent immediately upon the termination of his supervision of any such student or graduate.
+The attorney shall file his or her written consent immediately upon his consenting to supervise a law student or graduate.
+Following such initial written consent, in every instance in which an attorney consents to continue supervising law students and graduates under this rule, the attorney shall annually refile his or her written consent with the clerk of the supreme court in the month of October.
+The attorney shall file a withdrawal of his written consent immediately upon the termination of his or her supervision of any such student or graduate.